Jst3r/Jst3r/README.md

 ---

-> *“Code is like humor.
-When you have to explain it, it’s bad.”* – Cory House
+> *“Code is like a puzzle — and I like breaking it apart to see what’s inside.”*

-<p align="center">Let's build something amazing together! 🚀</p>
+<p align="center">⚙️ Always hacking, always learning. ⚙️</p>